Medical-Fitness Technician

 Introduction

 Knowledge and skills in anthropometrics (body measurements) are important for the Medical-Fitness Technician, because in the U.S., 2/3 of adults and 1/3 of teens are obese or over-weight.
 Being able to identify and measure changes in a person's weight is important, because an unhealthy trending weight leads to a variety of chronic diseases, including: high blood pressure, high cholesterol, high blood sugars, diabetes, heart disease, and many forms of cancer.
-In fact, obesity with inactivity has become the #1 cause of premature disease, disability, and death in America.
+In fact, obesity with inactivity has become the #1 cause of premature disease, disability, and death in America (now exceeding that of smoking).

 1. Height